Xilinx/Vitis-AI/tools/Vitis-AI-Quantizer/vai_q_pytorch/README.md

 Quantize calibration determines "quantize" op parameters in evaluation process if we set flag quant_mode to "calib".
 After calibration, we can evaluate quantized model by setting quant_mode to "test".

-Take resnet18_quant.py to demostrate how to add vai_q_pytorch APIs in float code.
+Take resnet18_quant.py to demonstrate how to add vai_q_pytorch APIs in float code.
 Xilinx [Pytorch Modelzoo](https://github.com/Xilinx/AI-Model-Zoo) includes float model and quantized model.
 It is a good idea to check the difference between float and quantized script, like "code/test.py" and "quantize/quant.py" in ENet.